deepak-7777/Firebase-2/README.md

-📂 Firebase Google Sign-In Practice Project
+📂 Firebase Google Sign-In Practice

 This repository contains my practice work created while learning Firebase Authentication in Android.
 It demonstrates the implementation of Google Sign-In using Firebase, allowing users to authenticate securely with their Google accounts.